 Assessment and Support Services

-The Education Bureau provides school-based/centre-based assessment and support services for children suspected of having SEN. The Bureau runs two Special Education Services Centres located in Kowloon Tong and Kwai Chung.
+The Education Bureau provides school-based support services for children suspected of having SEN. The Bureau runs two Special Education Services Centres located in Kowloon Tong and Kwai Chung.
 The Special Education Resource Centre in Kowloon Tong Education Services Centre provides multi-media facilities, school-based teaching and learning packages for downloading, softwares and cliparts for the production of teaching materials and aids by teachers, updated journals, magazines and books on special education etc.